 EBITDAX represents net income before interest expense, interest and other income, income taxes, depletion, depreciation, and amortization, accretion of discount on asset retirement obligations, exploration and abandonment expense, non-cash stock-based compensation expense, noncash derivative gains and losses, other expense, gains and losses on divestitures and certain other items.
 EBITDAX excludes certain items we believe affect the comparability of operating results and can exclude items that are generally non-recurring in nature or whose timing and/or amount cannot be reasonably estimated.
 EBITDAX is a non-GAAP measure that we believe provides useful additional information to investors and analysts, as a performance measure, for analysis of our ability to internally generate funds for exploration, development, acquisitions, and to service debt.
-We are also subject to financial covenants under our Credit Agreement based on EBITDAX ratios and debt covenants under the indentures governing the 10.000% Senior Notes and 10.625% Senior Notes based on consolidated leverage indebtedness to forward EBITDAX ratios as further described in Note 7 of Notes to Consolidated Financial Statements included in "Item 1.
+We are also subject to financial covenants under our Term Loan Credit Agreement and Senior Credit Facility Agreement based on EBITDAX ratios as further described in Note 7 of Notes to Consolidated Financial Statements included in "Item 1.
 Condensed Consolidated Financial Statements (Unaudited)."
 In addition, EBITDAX is widely used by professional research analysts and others in the valuation, comparison, and investment recommendations of companies in the crude oil and natural gas exploration and production industry, and many investors use the published research of industry research analysts in making investment decisions.
 EBITDAX should not be considered in isolation or as a substitute for net income, income from operations, net cash provided by operating activities, or other profitability or liquidity measures prepared under GAAP.
 Because EBITDAX excludes some, but not all items that affect net income and may vary among companies, the EBITDAX amounts presented may not be comparable to similar metrics of other companies.
-The Credit Agreement provides a material source of liquidity for us.
-Under the terms of our Credit Agreement, the 10.000% Senior Notes and the 10.625% Senior Notes, if we fail to comply with the covenants that establish a maximum permitted ratio of total debt, as defined in the Credit Agreement, to EBITDAX, we would be in default, an event that would prevent us from borrowing under the Credit Agreement and would therefore materially limit a significant source of our liquidity.
-In addition, if we are in default under the Credit Agreement and are unable to obtain a waiver of that default from our lenders, lenders under that facility and under the indentures governing each series of our outstanding 10.000% Senior Notes and 10.625% Senior Notes, would be entitled to exercise all of their remedies for default.
+The Term Loan Credit Agreement and Senior Credit Facility Agreement provides a material source of liquidity for us.
+Under the terms of our Term Loan Credit Agreement and the Senior Credit Facility Agreement, if we fail to comply with the covenants that establish a maximum permitted ratio of total debt, as defined in the Term Loan Credit Agreement and Senior Credit Facility Agreement, to EBITDAX, we would be in default, an event that would accelerate repayments under the Term Loan Credit Agreement and prevent us from borrowing under the Senior Credit Facility Agreement and would therefore materially limit a significant source of our liquidity.
+In addition, if we are in default under the Term Loan Credit Agreement and the Senior Credit Facility Agreement and are unable to obtain a waiver of that default from our lenders, lenders under those agreements would be entitled to exercise all of their remedies for default.